 CT205 Public Relations Writing.
 3 hours.
 Students learn and practice the skills necessary for success in the many forms of modern public relations.
 Students develop skills in researching, writing, editing, and recording for public relations through the study of and creation of public-relation tools such as annual reports, audio news releases, brochures, media alerts, media kits, news releases, opinion-editorial pieces, press releases, pitch letters, public service announcements, speeches, and video news releases.
 Students also learn critical-thinking skills by using audience analysis to target the message for the intended audience or public.
 Student work will result in a public-relations portfolio.
 Prerequisites: EN120 (or EN110/EN111) and CT201.
 3/12

 CT217 Journalism.
 3 hours.
 Students are introduced to the journalism field while learning how to research, write, and edit news stories.
 Topics include the history of journalism, types of journalism, news gathering methods, and types of stories such as news, features, and editorial columns.
 Students enrolled in the course learn research, writing, and editing skills while producing the student newspaper, The Collegian.
+May be taken and counted twice toward Communication Major.
 Fall.

 CT230 Mass Media.
 3 hours.
 Students study the history and effects of mass media, including books, magazines, newspapers, music, movies, radio, television, blogs, social media, and other internet-based media.
 Topics include mass media theories and how they apply to areas in the media such as advertising, journalism, and public relations.
 Students read and discuss important topics and current trends in mass media.
 Odd-numbered springs.
 3/12